Alphabetical list of terms

 An open-source application used for event monitoring and alerting, which records real-time metrics about system events.

-A container that is created when launching an image.
+An instance that is created when launching an image.
 It runs the full Android system, without any additional apps installed.

-A container that is launched from either an application or an image.
+An instance that is launched from either an application or an image.
 It exists until it is deleted.

 An open-source screen mirroring application that allows displaying and controlling Android devices from a desktop computer.